-Since our beginning in 2009, we have led three medical
+Prior to our official beginning in 2009, Mel Lehman led

-colleagues.
-Sadly, the war in Syria has prevented us from
+with their Syrian colleagues.
+Sadly, the war in Syria has

-returning but we are seeking to continue our medical
+prevented us from returning but we are continuing our

-During one of our visits, we made contact through the
+During one of those visits, he made contact through the

 United Nations High Commissioner for Refugees with a